ami-iit/paper_sathuluri_2024_ral_sso-dt/README.md

 ```
 This program takes around 4 hr on a 48 core machine with 3.2 GHz clock speed running Kali Linux 2024.1.

-If you want to jump right into visualising the robots' walking simulation output, you can do that by opening the file [simulation_output.html](./assets/simulation_output.html)
+If you want to jump right into visualising the robots' walking simulation output, you can do that by opening the file [simulation_output.html](./assets/simulation_output.html).

+If you want to setup your own robot for control and design co-optimisation using the pipeline described in the paper, have a look at [CoMoDO](https://github.com/ami-iit/comodo).

 ### Maintainer